 Durable.
 Virtually Unbreakable.
 Affordable.

-The Benefits of PETG PlasticPETG is both as strong and cost-effective as compared to either acrylic or polycarbonate.
+PETG is strong and cost-effective when compared to either acrylic or polycarbonate.
 Its unique characteristics make it preferable for impact-resistant glazing and high strength display units.
 Suitable for digital printing, PETG lends itself to product materials, displays, and signage.
-It is NOT suitable for outdoor use.

-PETG's damage resistance is far higher than that of acrylic, to the point that it rivals the impact resistance of polycarbonate; however, PETG fabricates easily, making it an easy material for both practitioners and professional fabricators.
+PETG's damage resistance is far higher than that of acrylic, to the point that it rivals the impact resistance of polycarbonate.
+However, PETG fabricates easily, making it an easy material for both practitioners and professional fabricators.

-What is PETG Used For?Thanks to its easy thermoforming and chemical resistance, PETG is commonly used in water, juice, and soft drink bottles, cooking oil containers, and FDA-compliant food storage containers.
-However, PETG is also found across the medical field; its rigid structure helps survive harsh sterilization processes, making it a perfect material to be used in medical implants and pharmaceutical and medical device packaging.
+Thanks to its easy thermoforming and chemical resistance, PETG has many uses.
+It is commonly used in single use and reusable drinking bottles, cooking oil containers, and FDA-compliant food storage containers.
+However, PETG is also found across the medical field; its rigid structure allows it to survive harsh sterilization processes, making it a perfect material to be used in medical implants, as well as pharmaceutical and medical device packaging.